 - Nurses Watch.
 Nurses use “upside down” watches pinned to their scrubs to count respiratory breaths, heart rates and more.
 You can buy beautiful watches in a range of materials and colors, and you can choose to match their personal style.
 Every nurse needs a good watch, and it’s a very personal thing to buy.

 - Basket of Foot-Related Goodies.
 Nurses are on their feet all day long, and they need to be pampered every once in a while.
 A basket of bathtime and pampering goodies purely for their feet is the perfect gift.
 Pack the basket with cotton socks, foot masks, exfoliation creams and washes – and you can even add a voucher for a pedicure, too, if you’re feeling generous.

 - Great Shoes.
-On the foot theme, spending some money on a great pair of work shoes that will add comfort and style to their day is a great confidence booster.
+On the foot theme, spending some money on a great pair of work shoes or pediatrics nurse sneakers that will add comfort and style to their day is a great confidence booster.
 It also means that they will avoid blisters and sore toes!

 - Retractable ID Badge Reel.
 Nurses have to wear medical badges to identify themselves to their patients and their employers, and you can jazz up that ID badge with a retractable badge reel.
 Every nurse needs to show off who they are, but that doesn’t mean that you can’t do it in style!

 These five gifts are not the only ones out there that you can choose for a nurse graduation gift.
 The best thing that you can do is make this a surprise for a brand new job – they’ll love you for it!

 Contributed posts are written by third parties and contain affiliate links.
 Woman Around Town receives payment for sales through the links.